For textiles and leather How to clean and care for your shoes properly

 Is your shoe leather getting dirty?
 No problem!
 Grab a soft brush or a moist cloth and remove the dirt carefully.
 Watch out, though: don't let the leather get soaking wet, because it could stain or discolor.
 Oh, and leather shoes don't like it hot!
 So don't leave them on the heater, and definitely don't blow-dry them - the leather might dry out and crack.
 Just let them air-dry.
 Once they're fully dry, you can keep smooth leather extra-smooth by applying a leather conditioner.
 Use a soft cloth to remove any excess conditioner.

-Full-grain leather is a little bit more sensitive, so please don't use any cream or conditioner on it!
+Suede leather is a little bit more sensitive, so please don't use any cream or conditioner on it!
 It doesn't really like water, either.
 The best way to clean it is dry, using a special brush - a nap brush for gentle cleaning, a brass-bristle brush for more stubborn grime.
 That way, you'll clean the leather while also roughening it up to maintain that velvety look.
 Just brush the leather using gentle, even pressure.